 Spider Plant Varieties

-There are 4 different types of spider plant.
+There are 4 different types of spider plants.
 The scientific name of the spider plant is Chlorophytum comosum.
 Its varieties are based on the difference in the texture and design pattern of the plant.

 Let’s find out how can you grow spider plants in your home.